amark720/Data-Science-Projects/Web Scraping of Naukri Job Portal/Readme.md

 **Note:** You've to Download the latest ChromeDriver.exe from this link - (https://chromedriver.chromium.org/downloads) and after downloading, extract it and keep that Chromedriver.exe into the same folder from where you'll be going to run this Python file.

+### Don't forget to ⭐ the repository, if it helped you in anyway.

-#### Feel Free to contact me at➛ amark720@gmail.com for any help related to this Project!!
+#### Feel Free to contact me at➛ databoyamar@gmail.com for any help related to Projects in this Repository!